 - 1. Following consultation with the appropriate dean and vice president, the department chair should communicate to the candidate the conditions of employment as they will be recommended through channels to the president.
-These include:

-- salary

-- term (semester, 10-months, 12-months, years)

-- title or rank

-- in tenure-track or temporary

-- if full or part time

-- general responsibilities

-- Any communication must make clear that only the president can offer an appointment and that after the recommendation has been considered by reviewing authorities such as the dean, provost, business officer, and affirmative action officer, a formal offer will be sent from the President's Office or designee.
+These include: - salary - term (semester, 10-months, 12-months, years) - title or rank - in tenure-track or temporary - if full or part time - general responsibilities - Any communication must make clear that only the president can offer an appointment and that after the recommendation has been considered by reviewing authorities such as the dean, provost, business officer, and affirmative action officer, a formal offer will be sent from the President's Office.
+A formal letter will be sent from the President's Office.
 The appointment is not official until after the offer has been signed and returned to the President's Office. - 2.
 Do not release publicity regarding any prospective appointment until the candidate has been officially offered appointment by the president of the university and the candidate has accepted the offer.
 The Institutional Advancement Office normally handles publicity for appointments. - 3.
 Generally, the doctorate (or terminal degree) is required for appointment except at the level of instructor or lecturer, where the master's degree is required.
 (February 1972)